Nifty July futures at discount

-RIL, Tata Steel and TCS were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), Infosys and Axis Bank were the top traded individual stock futures contracts in F&O segment of NSE.

 The July 2022 F&O contracts will expire on 28 July 2022.